rust-lang/prev.rust-lang.org/faq.md

 #### Does Rust have a runtime?

-Rust has a [very small and limited runtime](https://github.com/Kimundi/lazy-static.rs) providing a heap, unwinding and backtrace support, and stack guards.
+Rust has a [very small and limited runtime]() providing a heap, unwinding and backtrace support, and stack guards.
 This runtime is comparable to the [C runtime](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html), and allows for the calling of Rust functions from C without setup.

 ## Concurrency

 #### Can I use globals across threads without `unsafe`?

-No, even if the type implements `Sync`.
+Yes, if the type implements `Sync`, doesn't implement `Drop`, and you don't try to mutate the global value.

-Types which are `Sync` are thread-safe when multiple shared references to them are used concurrently.
-Types which are not `Sync` are not thread-safe, and thus when used in a global require `unsafe` to use.

-That being said, having multiple aliasing `&mut T`s is never allowed.
-Due to the nature of globals the borrow checker cannot possibly ensure that a `static` obeys the borrowing rules, so taking a mutable reference to a `static` is always unsafe.

 ## Error Handling